Allergy Injections (Allergy Shots)

-Allergy injections are very safe overall, but do carry some inherent risks.
+Allergy injections are very safe overall but do carry some inherent risks.
 It is not uncommon for patients to experience local site reactions such as redness, itching, and swelling.
-Our allergy nurses carefully monitor these reactions and sometimes an antihistamine is recommended before and/or after injections.
+Our allergy technicians carefully monitor these reactions and sometimes an antihistamine is recommended before and/or after injections.
 More serious reactions are called systemic reactions.
-These range from a mild runny nose to very rarely heart and lung complications.
-All patents are to be equipped with an Epinephrine Auto-Injector to be used in settings of emergencies.
+These range from a mild runny nose to very rare heart and lung complications.
+All patients are to be equipped with an Epinephrine Auto-Injector to be used in settings of emergencies.
 We review this with you.
 However, given our expertise in allergy care, our reactions are few and far between.
 We have well-trained staff who perform allergy functions regularly.

 Children can undergo allergy injections as well.
 We delay testing and treatment until children are at least five years old.